Graduate Writing Groups

-- The first spring session of writing groups will meet from the week of March 25, 2019 through the week of April 29, 2019.
+- The first fall session of writing groups will meet starting from the week of September 16, 2019.

 - You may choose between a one-hour or two-hour group meeting.

 - All groups will meet in the Perry-Castañeda Library (PCL), Room 4.102.

-- Online registration for the spring session of writing groups will open at 9:00 a.m. on Monday, March 4, 2019 and close at 5:00 p.m. on Saturday, March 23, 2019.
-To register, please click the Group Options links listed below.
+- To register, please click the Group Options links listed below.
 Availability is limited, and online registration is first-come, first-served.